 The objective of SAILOR is to develop real-time solutions to the matching problems of parcel delivery companies and the final customer, shortening routing distance as well as increase first-time deliveries and reverse logistics in the last mile.
 The final goal of SAILOR is to improve cost efficiency and decrease congestions and pollutions in last mile commerce.
 A prototype demonstration of SAILOR will be put to in four heterogeneous European cities: Amsterdam (Netherlands), Borlänge (Sweden), Graz (Austria) and the San Sebastian area (Spain) together with local stakeholders.

 Presently, delivery of parcels, in particular for consumers, typically ends at a pick-up point making the consumer managing the last mile transport herself.
 To the extent a parcel delivery company makes a direct handover, it usually works as a static routing of the (motor) vehicle stipulating a time window for deliverance and a place (the residential address).
-This is illustrated in the picture of a truck travelling the route passing points A-C finding no one at the place in point A and being delayed at C because of a waiting time for unloading.
+For example: a truck is travelling the route passing points A-B finding no one at the place in point A and being delayed at C because of a waiting time for unloading.

 Indicators on expected impact are:

 - 25 % reduction in cost for last mile deliveries

 - 20 % increase in market acceptance of direct parcel handover rather than via parcel pick-up

 - at least 25 % reduction of CO2 emissions

 - a time reduction of 5 % in a delivery round trip which potential will lead to less congestion in the cities and less stressful working conditions for the employees of parcel delivery companies.

 - Increase cost efficiency of the parcel delivery companies via a higher proportion of first-time delivery success, faster access to (un)loading zones and better management of reverse logistics